 Valuable Waste Creates Eco-Friendly Collagen

 Interestingly, there’s nothing new about the incredible benefits of fish skin.
 In fact, going back to ancient times fish skin was used for shoes and clothing.
-It’s very versatile and it seems like such waste to throw it away.
-But now with new research, we know that there are several marine species which are very suitable for eco-friendly collagen production.
-Not only is this a great opportunity for the Norwegian fisheries but all other aquaculture industries.
+It’s very versatile, and it seems like such a waste to throw it away.
+But now with new research, we know that there are several marine species that are very suitable for eco-friendly collagen production.
+Not only is this a great opportunity for the Norwegian fisheries but for all other aquaculture industries.

 How Do Scientists Extract Eco-Friendly Collagen?

-This protein is also suitable for making various gelatine products.
-Fifteen years ago, these scientists succeeded in manufacturing gelatine from cod skin.
+This protein is also suitable for making various gelatin products.
+Fifteen years ago, these scientists succeeded in manufacturing gelatin from cod skin.
 The successful extraction of collagen from various animal species is a result of many years of research experience and excellent partnerships with industrial partners and European research communities.

 At Biotep, lab results are tried out experimentally on a larger scale.
 Companies can come here to test their products for production readiness and get help in developing a production process in accordance with their needs.